manonheff/aramis-lab.github.io/README.md

 ## Contributing

 This website is designed to be collaborative.
-We encourage every team member to submit a Pull Request (PR) if they notice any issues or wish to propose a new feature or improvement.
+We encourage every team member to submit a [Pull Request (PR)](https://github.com/aramis-lab/aramis-lab.github.io/pulls) if they notice any issues or wish to propose a new feature or improvement.
 For those unfamiliar with the process, refer to [GitHub's guide on creating a pull request](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) for detailed instructions.
 Several additions are possible on the site.

 Please adhere to the following guidelines to maintain consistency in style:

 ### 1 - Adding a Team Member

-To add a team member, update the `the_team/people.html`.
+To add a team member, update the `docs/pages/people.html` page using the following template:
-Add the photo in `images/people/carre/new_member.jpg` (ensure it’s in a square format).

 ```html
 <!-- Example HTML code for a team member -->